The Fokker F.XXXVI

 Partly due to the arrival of the all-metal Douglas DC-2, the F.XXXVI was not a success.

-Fokker continued (for too long) to adhere to the conventional construction method of steel tubing, linen and wood.
+Fokker continued to adhere (for too long) to the conventional construction method of steel tubing, linen and wood.

-On March 27, 1935, the F.XXXVI went to KLM as PH-AJA.
+On 27 March 1935 the F.XXXVI went to KLM as PH-AJA.

 The F.XXXVI was not deployed on the East Indies route, but served satisfactorily on European routes for a few years.